Volumetric Occupancy Mapping With Probabilistic Depth Completion for Robotic Navigation: Related Work

 Another line of work focuses on volumetric scene completion directly in 3D space.
-For example, \citet{Song2017} predict volumetric occupancy and semantic labels from a single-view depth map. \citet{Dai2018} introduce an approach for completing 3D geometry with per-voxel semantic labels from partial scans.
+For example, \citet{Song2017} predict volumetric occupancy and semantic labels from a single-view depth map. \citet{Dai2018} complete 3D geometry with per-voxel semantic labels from partial scans.
 However, as these methods require significant computational processing, they are not viable for real-time, online applications.